-- 1. From Windows Explorer or My Computer look inside the CD-Rom and find the install program called HiDcamII.exe this will be version 3.0.0.1 - 2.
+- 1. From Windows Explorer or My Computer look inside the CD-Rom and find the install program called HotShotInstall.exe. - 2.
 In the "Welcome" window click the [Next] button.

 3. In the "Choose Destination Location" window click the [Next] button to accept the default target directory.